 If you need more information than is available here, please call (608-785-8324) or stop by our main office (315 Graff Main Hall).
-You are always free to schedule an appointment with your advisor in order to discuss your needs and questions.
+You are always free to schedule an appointment with your language instructor in order to discuss your needs and questions.
 Our advising fairs in the fall (Spanish only) and spring (all languages) are great opportunities to have all of your questions answered.

 You can find more information about placement exams here.